hopsoft/hopsoft.github.io/_posts/2013-08-30-understanding-pointers.md

 The __drive__ & __park__ methods above both accept a pointer.
 This allows them to manipulate the original __lamborghini__ value.

-Also note that it's possible to simply replace the value _(change the memory used to hold the value)_ at a particular address as we did in the last example.
+Also note that it's possible to replace the entire value _(change the memory used to hold the value)_ at a particular address as we did in the last example.

 ---